Bravoman: Legacy

 An arcade spin-off, Pistol Daimyo no Bōken, was released in Japan in 1990.
 Starring the titular Pistol Daimyo, a boss from Bravoman, it is a horizontal-scrolling shooter notable for its outlandish theme and strange character designs.
 Bravoman appears as a playable character in the 2005 PlayStation 2 game Namco x Capcom, developed by Monolith Soft, where he is paired up with Wonder Momo; Waya-Hime also appears in the game, first as an enemy then later as a playable character.
 Bravoman is also featured in the tactical role-playing game Namco Super Wars for the WonderSwan Color.
 The arcade game Marvel Land features a parade float in the design of Bravoman fighting Waya-Hime.
 In 2005, Japanese company Yujin released a gashapon figure of Waya-Hime as part of their "Namco Girls" collection.
 One of Taki's alternate costumes in Soulcalibur II is also based on Waya-Hime.

-The 2014 fighting game Super Smash Bros.
+The fighting game Super Smash Bros.
 For Wii U features the soundtrack for Bravoman as a selectable track for the Pac-Land stage.

-A theme based on Bravoman, featuring the game's characters is included in Pac-Man 99, as special DLC.
+Pac-Man 99 also features a Bravoman visual theme as downloadable content.

 ShiftyLook media

 As part of Bandai Namco's ShiftyLook initiative to revive older properties, a new Bravoman webcomic was created in collaboration with Udon Entertainment, titled Bravoman: Super Unequaled Hero of Excellence.
 Written by Matt Moylan and illustrated by Dax Gordine, the strip premiered on March 9, 2012, and focused on comedic elements such as Bravoman's poor control of his powers, Alpha Man's lackluster attempts to teach Bravoman, Dr. Bomb's misuse of Engrish, and various examples of metahumor.
 The comic also introduced two new characters that never appeared in the original Bravoman game: Bravowoman, a no-nonsense female superhero, and Braveman, a self-obsessed television actor based on the North American box art for the TurboGrafx-16 version of Bravoman.
 The series concluded with its 300th strip on March 16, 2014, shortly after the announcement of ShiftyLook's closure.
 The comic is no longer available for viewing, though its first 130 strips received a published book by Udon.

 An animated adaptation of the comic by Copernicus Studios premiered via ShiftyLook's YouTube channel on May 20, 2013, and ran for twelve episodes, concluding on February 12, 2014.
-The series was written by Moylan and Jim Zub, and featured the voices of Rob Paulsen as Bravoman and Alpha Man, Dee Bradley Baker as Dr. Bomb and Anti-Bravoman, Romi Dames as Waya-Hime, and Jennifer Hale as Bravowoman.
+The series was written by Moylan and Jim Zub, and featured the voices of Rob Paulsen as Bravoman and Alpha Man; Dee Bradley Baker as Dr. Bomb and Black Bravo, renamed Anti-Bravoman as in the comic; Romi Dames as Waya-Hime; and Jennifer Hale as Bravowoman.
 The web series was later removed from YouTube along with ShiftyLook's channel, and is currently legally unavailable for viewing.
 Bravoman: Binja Bash!, an endless runner based on the comic, was released for iOS and Android devices on August 30, 2013.
 The game has since been delisted and is no longer available.